HamnaIshaq/todo-list/notes.md

 features included

 - view all projects
+- delete a project
-- view all todos in each project (probably just the title and duedate… perhaps changing color for different priorities)
+- view all todos in each project (title and duedate… the priority is indicated with border color of card)
-- expand a single todo to see/edit its details
+- edit single todo details
 - delete a todo
+- store all data in local storage

 approach